An Advantage Using Feature Selection with a Quantum Annealer: Methods

 Given a record of data, denote $I_{i} := I(\mathbf{x}_{i}; \mathbf{y})$ is a scalar that captures the amount of information shared between feature $\mathbf{x}_i$ and the target variable.
 Similarly, denote $R_{ij} := I(\mathbf{x}_{i}, \mathbf{x}_{j})$ as a scalar that describes the amount of information shared between feature $\mathbf{x}_i$ and feature $\mathbf{x}_j$.
 While the statistical method in $I_{i}$ and $R_{ij}$ are the same, the difference in notation is given to delineate the linear terms and quadratic terms in the QUBO derived in Subsection \ref{subsec:qubo}.

-This statistic in general can be Spearman correlation, mutual information, chi-squared statistic, ANOVA F-test, or any other statistical measure appropriate for the given data set.
+This statistic in general can be Spearman correlation, mutual information, chi-squared statistic, ANOVA F-test, or any other statistical measure appropriate for the given data set (see \cite{box1978statistics} for further information).
 The methods applied in this analysis to the quantum feature selection are Spearman correlation and mutual information, and the methods applied to the classical methods are chi-squared statistic and ANOVA F-test.

-Spearman correlation is a rank order correlation statistic that enables the comparison of continuous or discrete random variables.
+Spearman correlation is a rank order correlation statistic that enables the comparison of continuous or discrete random variables, generalizing the well-known Pearson correlation \cite{mukaka2012guide}.
 Denote $R(\mathbf{x})$ as the random variable $\mathbf{x}$ converted to rank, $\mbox{cov}(\cdot, \cdot)$ as the covariance, and $\sigma$ as the standard deviation, then the Spearman coefficient is

 Mutual information (MI) is an information theoretic pseudo-metric that leverages probability measures to calculate the shared information by calculating the dependency.
 The random variables could be continuous or discrete valued.
 For probability measure $P$, MI has the mathematical form